Torphedo/Esper-RE/alr_parser/readme.md

 ## Usage

-`alr_parser <filepath> --[option]`
+`alr_parser [options]`

-  `filepath`:
-      Must be a path to a `.alr` file.

-  `option`:
-      Can be either `split`, `info`, or `dump`.
+You can specify filenames and flags in any order, but flags have to be passed starting with `--` (such as `--info`).
+The following options are available:

    `split`:
       Writes out each large chunk of data pointed to in the header to separate files with a `.bin` extension.
+Also dumps raw binary resources
+      (usually textures) to `resource_[index].bin` (such as `resource_0.bin`, `resource_5.bin`, etc).

    `info`:
       Parses the entire file, giving information on the location and type of each data chunk, texture metadata & filenames,
       and the location stored in the header where resources like textures are stored.
 This will not write anything to disk.

    `dump`:
       Parses the entire file.
-Prints texture metadata to the console, but will also write animation data to a text file,
+Prints texture metadata to the console, write animation data to a text file,
       and dump DDS/TGA textures using the names in the ALR file.
-These are sometimes unusable, because we don't know exactly
-	  how mipmaps are supposed to be read.
-This has been extensively tested on `FDLogo.alr` and `Title.alr`, but many other
-	  files with textures will break.
+Textures will usually be viewable.

+   `silent`:
+      Silences all console output.

+   `tga`:
+      In `dump` mode, output textures as TGA files.
+This will still use the name in the file to write to disk, so you'll have to rename them from `.dds` to `.tga` to open them.

+   `dds`:
+      In `dump` mode, output textures as DDS files.
+This is the default mode.

 If you simply drag-and-drop an ALR file onto the tool, it will default to the `split` option.